 Experienced writers regularly seek out the perspectives of their peers as they draft and revise their work.
 The Writing Center creates a space for doing the same.
 When you visit the Writing Center, you’re participating in the intellectual life of the college by sharing and refining your ideas with a community of readers.

 How Does It Work?

-At the end of each session, you’ll work with the Fellow to develop an agenda for what you’d like to accomplish.
+At the beginning of each session, you’ll work with the Fellow to develop an agenda for what you’d like to accomplish.
 At the end you’ll generate a writing plan so you leave with a sense of what to do next.

 Although the Writing Center doesn’t edit or proofread, we can teach techniques for addressing sentence-level patterns.
 Conferences focus primarily on higher order strategies of argument and organization.

 We hope to see you in the Writing Center soon!